 A seismometer is used to measure the magnitude of an earthquake.
 Earthquakes are measured on the Richter Scale.

 Movement of a tectonic plate of just 20cm is enough to set off an earthquake!

 Small earthquakes can be felt as a slight tremor, but larger earthquakes can cause severe damage, making buildings collapse, causing landslides, flooding and explosions.

 More Earthquake Science Ideas

-Make your own Seismometer – this is super easy and great fun
+Make your own Seismometer – this is super easy and great fun to engineer.

 Suitable for – Key Stage 2 – Human and physical geography.

 Key Stage 2 – Science

 Post contains affiliate links